LartTyler/MHWDB-API/.github/CONTRIBUTING.md

 First off, thanks for your interest in helping to improve the API!
 At the moment, I'm maintaining this project on my own, in my spare time, so any help at all is appreciated.
 So again, thank you!

-In order to submit a code change to the API, please fork the project first.
-Changes for a single pull request should be limited to a single feature or change, and should be done on a "topic branch".
+In order to submit a code change to the API, please [fork the project first](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
+Changes for a single pull request must be limited to a single feature or change, and should be done on a "topic branch".
 Accepted topic prefixes are listed below.

 |Topic Prefix|Description|Example|
 |:---|:---|:---|